perez987/OpenCore-and-UEFI-Secure-Boot/Embed keys in the firmware.md

-# Include signatures into the UEFI firmware
+# How to insert signatures into the UEFI firmware

 Final step of the process is to insert the signature files into the firmware, replacing the existing variables in this order: